iconify/website/partials/icon-components/functions/cache/notes.md

-- Enabling or disabling cache will not affect icon data already stored in cache.
+- Enabling or disabling the cache will not affect icon data already stored in the cache.
 Icon data will always be loaded, regardless of setting.
-Setting affects only storing new icon data retrieved from API.
+The setting affects only storing new icon data retrieved from API.
-- Setting affects only icon data loaded from API.
+- Setting affects only icon data loaded from the Iconify API.
 Icon data loaded with `[func]addIcon()` or `[func]addCollection()` is not cached.
 - When both `[prop]localStorage` and `[prop]sessionStorage` are enabled, icon data is cached only in `[prop]localStorage`.